 To find out, we spoke to three companies that are already using data and technology to make more relevant, effective, and personalized marketing campaigns that help them stand out from the pack.

 Most marketers have a pretty good understanding of who their audience is and what type of creative they might find engaging.
 But what can you do with that information?
 In the past, you had two options.
 You could look for something that all, or at least most of, your audience had in common and use that as a basis for a one-size-fits-all campaign.
 Or you could spend a lot of time (and a lot of money) creating multiple versions to appeal to different audience subsets.

 Thanks to machine learning, it’s easier than ever to build attention-grabbing custom creative at scale.

 But thanks to machine learning, it’s easier than ever to build attention-grabbing custom creative at scale.
 For example, in a recent marketing campaign, Caesars Entertainment used YouTube Director Mix, a tool that allows marketers to quickly create thousands of versions of a single creative asset.
 It meant, for example, the team could create one version for sports fans and another for music lovers.
-The personalised campaign drove a 15% increase in brand favourability and a 200% increase in search lift.
+The personalized campaign drove a 15% increase in brand favorability and a 200% increase in search lift.